 The International Organisation of Legal Metrology was created to promote the global harmonisation of legal metrology (the science of measurement) procedures.
 Members of OIML are countries that use the OIML Recommendations to create National Standards for Metrology.
 In the European Union, the European standard EN45501 is based upon the OIML R76 for Non-Automatic Weighing scales Equipment.

-A non-automatic weighing instrument is degined as one that "requires the intervention of an operator during the weighing process to decide that the weighing result is acceptable".
+A non-automatic weighing instrument (NAWI) is degined as one that "requires the intervention of an operator during the weighing process to decide that the weighing result is acceptable".